akshatparikh/NodeJS-MySQL/README.md

 >npm i -g nodemon

-For the next step, I have used [SQLYog](https://www.webyog.com/) administration tool.
+4).
+For the next step, I have used [SQLYog](https://www.webyog.com/).
 Once inside, create a new database with the name **‘learners’**.
 Now, within this database, create a new table with the name ‘learnerdetails’ and the following columns:

 * learner_id (INT) – Primary Key
 * learner_name (VARCHAR)